jasongrimes/docs/vim-cheatsheet.md

 or else move the cursor to the beginning of the line to format, type `gq`, and then specify the range, ex. `$` to format to the end of the line.

+To quickly reformat a paragraph, put the cursor somewhere within the paragraph and type: `vipgq`

 Misc
 ====